TSiu88/NumbersToWords/README.md

 ## Support and contact details

 - Issues or concerns?
-Contact us at andrewphilpott92@gmail.com
+Contact us at andrewphilpott92@gmail.com or tsiu88@gmail.com

 ## Technologies Used